crisstels/Bruchrechner/README.md

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Title: Calculator for fractions<br/>
 Description: A simple Calculator for fractions.
-It returns the shoertend result.<br/>
+It returns the shortened result.<br/>
 Author: Natalie Hasselmann  ʕ•ᴥ•ʔ<br/>

                          __________